Welcome to Scottish Folds Miami! The home of the most beautiful Scottish Folds, Munchkins & soon Maine Coons in Florida!

 ALL ABOUT OUR LOVE FOR SCOTTISH FOLDS

 ScottishFoldsMiami is a small cattery in the heart of South Florida registered with TICA.
-Our kittens are all raised indoors and we are here to provide exceptional service for all new pet owners.
-From our small beginnings, we accomplished to help many new pet parents go home with their new furr-baby.
-We are please to serve all of Florida and to make your experience buying your new kitten a pleasant and easy one.
-While we’re proud of our small cattery, our commitment to the health and quality of your pet guides everything we do.
+Our small cattery is committed to the health and quality of your new pet and all kittens are raised indoors.
+From our small beginnings, we've accomplished to help many new pet parents go home with their new furr-baby.
+We are pleased to serve our clients in and out of Florida and offer delivery via American Airlines (ask for details) in order to make your buying experience a pleasant and easy one.

-Scottish Folds are a beautiful, fluffy, loving, playful and adorable breed with unforgettable expressions.
+Scottish Folds, Munchkins and Coons are beautiful, fluffy, loving, playful and adorable breeds with unforgettable expressions.
 They are people friendly and usually the center of attention.
-The best part of Scottish Folds is that they are like lap dogs.
+The best part is that they are chill and like lap dogs.
 Once you sit down, they come and come to you for attention!
 Because our kittens are raised in home with children, visitors and a dog, our kittens are super friendly and playful.

 The History of Scottish Folds